Clementine951/ALGOSUP_2022_Project_4_C/Documents/Technical.md

 | Destroyable Retro CRT Monitor Prop | Will be placed in the corridors in decoration and in museums | [Retro TV](https://assetstore.unity.com/packages/3d/props/electronics/destroyable-retro-crt-monitor-prop-157334)|
 | Bicycle Pack | Will be in the room for students coming to the establishment with | [Bicycle](https://assetstore.unity.com/packages/3d/vehicles/land/free-bicycle-pack-199782)|
 | Electric Scooter Prop | Will be in the room for students coming to the establishment with | [Electric Scooter](https://assetstore.unity.com/packages/3d/props/exterior/electric-scooter-prop-171335)|

+## 5. Convert ifb file to Unity

+To put the ifb file in Unity, we have decided to pass by blender.
+You have to add an add-ons call [BlenderBim](https://blenderbim.org/download.html).
+With this add-on, you can import the ifb file into Blender and export it as an fbx.
+Now, you have an fbx file, you can import it on Unity.

 ## 6. VR compatibility